-(2) Flex funding may also pay for medical, dental, optical care, prescriptions, and laboratory tests when the partner or family member does not have insurance to pay for such care.
+(2) Flex funding may also pay for medical, dental, optical care, prescriptions, and laboratory tests when the consumer or family member does not have insurance to pay for such care.

-(3) Excluded purchases include: alcohol, tobacco, construction or rehabilitation of housing, buildings or offices, purchasing land or buildings, illegal substances and activities, sexually explicit materials, costs for staff to accompany consumers on outings (e.g., sporting events, concerts, amusement parks, etc.), incentives, covering Medi-Cal Share of Cost, prescription medication otherwise available through Indigent medication or prescription assistance programs, Service Extenders, or vehicles for programs.
-(4) Every attempt should be made to purchase items as economically as possible.
+(3) Excluded purchases include items such as: alcohol, tobacco, construction or rehabilitation of housing, buildings or offices, purchasing land or buildings, illegal substances and activities, sexually explicit materials, costs for staff to accompany consumers on outings (e.g., sporting events, concerts, amusement parks, etc.), prescription medication otherwise available through Indigent medication or prescription assistance programs, Service Extenders, or vehicles for programs.

+(4) Every attempt should be made to purchase items that are considered reasonable purchases for the assistance of the consumers, and as economically as possible.